rishakhan21/baby-project-babi/README.md

 I used a Jupyter Notebook to:

--Load and explore the data
+- Load and explore the data

--Create simple summaries statistics
+- Create simple summaries statistics

 - Produce simple charts to visualize ratings and brands